intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 If X2GO fails to launch, check that you ran the tunneling command on Mobaxterm on your local host.
 Click [here](#6.1-Opening-Port-for-Graphics-Usage-in-X2Go) to be redirected to the section regarding this tunneling command.

+If you still aren't able to launch X2Go, temporarily disable your firewall (eg. McAfee) before launching a new X2Go graphics session.

 In X2GO, right click within the desktop and select “Open Terminal Here”.

 <img src="https://user-images.githubusercontent.com/56968566/67716892-dfacf280-f989-11e9-9d36-6e6c895c363e.png" alt="open_terminal" width=30% />